General Motors and Chrysler (Stellantis) will suffer billions of dollars in penalties for failing to comply with certain requirements

 The DOE wants to significantly revise the way it calculates petroleum-equivalent fuel economy ratings for electric vehicles in NHTSA’s CAFE program.

 On Monday, the DOE said it sent letters to the Detroit Three and other automakers on Sept.
-14 seeking comment on concerns about the effective date and risks that the vehicles would have problems with delivery times. .
+14 seeking comment on concerns regarding the effective date and risks that the vehicles would have problems with delivery times. .

 “Encouraging the adoption of electric vehicles can reduce oil consumption, but giving too much credit for that adoption can lead to higher net oil use because it allows for lower fuel economy among conventional vehicles,” the DOE said in April.